OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Although some static code analysis tools incorporate a lot of information about the rules and semantics required to analyze mobile apps, they may produce many false positives, particularly if they are not configured for the target environment.
 A security professional must therefore always review the results.

-The chapter "Testing tools" includes a list of static analysis tools.
+The chapter "Testing tools", at the end of this book, includes a list of static analysis tools.

 #### Dynamic Analysis